classgraph/classgraph/README.md

 ### 9. Detecting changes to classpath contents after the scan

-When the classpath is scanned using `.scan()`, the "latest last modified timestamp" found anywhere on the classpath is recorded (i.e. the latest timestamp out of all last modified timestamps of all files found within the whitelisted package prefixes on the classpath).
+When the classpath is scanned using `.scan()`, the latest last modified timestamp of whitelisted files and jarfiles encountered during the scan is recorded.

 After a call to `.scan()`, it is possible to later call `.classpathContentsModifiedSinceScan()` at any point to check if something within the classpath has changed.
-This method does not look inside classfiles and does not call any match processors, but merely looks at the last modified timestamps of all files and zip/jarfiles within the whitelisted package prefixes of the classpath, updating the latest last modified timestamp if anything has changed.
-If the latest last modified timestamp increases, this method will return true.
+This method does not look inside classfiles and does not call any match processors, but merely looks at the last modified timestamps of files within whitelisted package prefixes on the classpath, and of whitelisted jars.
+If the latest last modified timestamp has changed since the initial scan, this method will return true.

-Since `.classpathContentsModifiedSinceScan()` only checks file modification timestamps, it works several times faster than the original call to `.scan()`.
-It is therefore a very lightweight operation that can be called in a polling loop to detect changes to classpath contents for hot reloading of resources.
+Since `.classpathContentsModifiedSinceScan()` only checks file modification timestamps, it works much faster than the original call to `.scan()`.
+It is therefore a very lightweight operation that can be called in a polling loop to periodically detect changes to classpath contents for hot reloading of resources.

+**Important:** this method does not detect resources that are *newly added* to whitelisted packages (you need to perform a full scan for that), it only detects changes in the timestamps of files found during the previous scan.
+If you need to check for added/removed resources in a fast way, you can use a full scan to detect a specific file in a directory of interest, and then watch the directory yourself for added/removed files.

 The function `.classpathContentsLastModifiedTime()` can also be called after `.scan()` to find the maximum timestamp of all files in the classpath, in epoch millis.
 This should be less than the system time, and if anything on the classpath changes, this value should increase, assuming the timestamps and the system time are trustworthy and accurate.